pflammertsma/rgb332/README.md

 Generates a pure or custom uniform RGB332 palette in Adobe Color Table (.ACT) binary file format.

+[See this Wikipedia article](https://en.wikipedia.org/wiki/List_of_monochrome_and_RGB_palettes#3-3-2_bit_RGB) for more information about the RGB 3-3-2 color space.

+## Wear OS 2.0 H platform support

 This palette is compatible with Wear OS 2.0 H platform requirements for secondary compute resource (SCR) offloading.

-[See this Wikipedia article](https://en.wikipedia.org/wiki/List_of_monochrome_and_RGB_palettes#3-3-2_bit_RGB) for more information about the RGB 3-3-2 color space.
+## Gamma shift

-The custom palette uses gamma shift to provide a more visual appealing result.
+The custom palette optionally supports applying gamma shift to provide a more visual appealing result.
 See the remarks below.

 ## Notes